noahwilliamshaffer/URL-Scanner-Reputation-Engine/README.md

 ## Security Considerations

 - All scanned URLs are processed server-side for security
-- No user data is permanently stored
+- No user data is permanently stored (except scan history locally)
 - SSL/TLS verification enforced for production
 - Input validation and sanitization implemented
+- Scan history stored locally in JSON format

 ## Contributing